Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Numerical experiments

 The proposed scheme \eqref{eq:full-dis} has been realized in Python by making use of the boundary element library Bempp \cite{bempp} to discretize the boundary integral operators with Raviart-Thomas elements.
-All codes used to generate the figures of this section are distributed through \cite{Codes}.
+All codes used to generate the figures of this section are distributed through a Github repository \footnote{\href{https://github.com/joergnick/cqExperiments}{https://github.com/joergnick/cqExperiments}, last accessed on 06/01/2023.}

 Consider two unit cubes, shifted from the origin, such that they are separated by a gap of length $l=0.5$.
-An electric planar wave illuminates the scatterers, and is determined by the closed form
+An electric planar wave illuminates the scatterers, and has the closed form

 with the orientation of $\boldsymbol{e_1} =(1,0,0)^T, \,t_0=-2$ and $c = 100$.
-This incidental wave is scattered from both cubes, where the nonlinear boundary condition with $\alpha = 0.5$ is employed at the boundary.
-We observe the scattered wave then until the final time $T=3$, which captures most of the interaction of the incident field with the cubes.
+This \brev incident \erev wave is scattered from \brev the \erev cubes, where the nonlinear boundary condition with $\alpha = 0.5$ is employed at the boundary.
+We observe the scattered wave until the final time $T=3$, which captures most of the interaction of the incident field with the cubes.

 In this setting, we employ the full discretization of the boundary integral equation and evaluate the time-discrete representation formula to obtain approximations of the scattered wave away from the boundary.